TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendRouting/Index.rst

 Values for :php:`referrer` are declared as comma-separated list:

-* `required` enforces existence of HTTP `Referer` header that has to match the currently used backend URL (e.g. `https://example.org/typo3/`), the request will be denied otherwise.
+* `required` enforces existence of HTTP `Referer` header that has to match the currently used backend URL (for example `https://example.org/typo3/`), the request will be denied otherwise.
 * `refresh-empty` triggers a HTML based refresh in case HTTP `Referer` header is not given or empty - this attempt uses an HTML refresh, since regular HTTP `Location` redirect still would not set a referrer.
-It implies this technique should only be used on plain HTML responses and won't have any impact e.g. on JSON or XML response types.
+It implies this technique should only be used on plain HTML responses and won't have any impact for example on JSON or XML response types.

 This technique should be used on all public routes (without session token) that internally redirect to a restricted route (having a session token).
 The goal is to protect and keep information about the current session token internal.

-The request sequence in the TYPO3 Core  looks like this:
+The request sequence in the `TYPO3 Core`:pn:  looks like this:

 * HTTP request to `https://example.org/typo3/` having a valid user session
 * internally **public** backend route `/login` is processed